Let’s get started

 Your global perspective is going to be right at home here.
 Loyola students come from 82 countries and all 50 U.S. states.
 They represent all faiths and ethnic and economic backgrounds, and they all have the opportunity to grow and learn in the dynamic city of Chicago.

-For international transfer students, the process is a little different.
+For international students who have completed their secondary education, and have started university level courses, the process is a little different.
 Find out how.

 Get to know us

 There's a lot to learn about Loyola.
 Here, you will explore what interests you, pursue your passions, and leave transformed.
 It's about more than what classes you'll take.
 It's the research opportunities, the internships, exploration in the city (or not in the city), and the time you spend with friends.
 Your time here will prepare you to launch your career with confidence.
 Learn more about what's in store.

 While we know there is nothing like physically being on campus, we are still excited to have you connect with the Admission Office.
 Reach out to our international admission counselors and explore our virtual visit options for high school students thinking about college, and for admitted students looking to start this fall at Loyola.
 Plus, check out our campuses anytime with our virtual tour.